 Joyce Valenza, assistant professor, Rutgers University, School of Communication and Information, and “NeverEnding Search” blogger, will moderate the program, which is sponsored by Mackin Educational Resources and Rosen Publishing Group.

 Then, get ready for a rapid-fire tool share in the next webcast in the SLJ/ISTE series: “60 Tools in 60 Minutes.”
-This April 20 presentation features Monica Cabarcas, librarian, Albemarle High School, Charlottesville, VA; Kristina Holzweiss, 2015 School Librarian of the Year; Heidi Williams, head of school, Jefferson Lighthouse, Racine, WI, and author of No Fear Coding; and Daryl Grabarek, senior editor, School Library Journal.
+Sponsored by Mackin, Capstone, and littleBits, this April 20 presentation features Monica Cabarcas, librarian, Albemarle High School, Charlottesville, VA; Kristina Holzweiss, 2015 School Librarian of the Year; Heidi Williams, head of school, Jefferson Lighthouse, Racine, WI, and author of No Fear Coding; and Daryl Grabarek, senior editor, School Library Journal.

 Moderating will be Kathy Ishizuka, executive editor, School Library Journal.